jjohnson-99/312-avoiding-rl/README.md

 ## Introduction

+## Methods

+### Single agent models

+These work by first placing the 5 free 1's, then using the single agent to place additional 1's.

+### Two agent models

+Here, the first agent places crucial 1's then fill the resulting main branch.
+The second agent then fills the remaining 1's

+## Theory

 We introduce pattern-avoiding matrices informally, for more information on the topics of pattern-avoiding permutations and patter-avoiding matrices, see (find some material).